 Sometimes it takes a crisis to wake us up to the reality of a situation.
-Earlier this year, Cape Town, South Africa found themselves suddenly in the middle of a crisis that no city its size had faced before: a complete water shortage.
+Early in 2018, Cape Town, South Africa found themselves suddenly in the middle of a crisis that no city its size had faced before: a complete water shortage.

 The government predicted that the city would run out of water if residents did not change their practices.
 They declared an imminent “Day Zero,” in which the majority of the taps throughout the city would be shut off, and water would only be available to residents through collection points scattered throughout the city.

 Through vigilant cutbacks and widespread commitment to efficient water usage, Cape Town’s Day Zero has been continually pushed back, and now the city may be safe from the dreaded day after all.
 Safe or not, though, the crisis has drastically changed the lives of Capetonians, who have cut their daily water use in half over these past few months.

 Scares like Cape Town’s are not just happening across the ocean.
 California came close to facing a similar fate not too many years ago following a five-year drought.
 Flint, Michigan, is still recovering from their contaminated water crisis that rocked the city over two years ago.
 It’s happening right here on our soil, too.

 Environmentally, we cannot deny that we have found ourselves in a precarious place.
 And planting trees (though a commendable effort) is not the only way to counter the damage.